XiaoLiang94/GeoDrop/README.md

 **Demo**: A showcase for demonstratating how to use this software <br>

 ### User Instructions
-The user interface of the software is divided into four parts: (1) Analysis operation, including reading video and starting to analyzing video.
-(2) Parameter adjustment for change Pixels/Length ratio and threshold.
-(3) Display interface.
-(4) Show result and save.
+The user interface of the software is divided into four parts: (1) Analysis operation, including reading and analyzing video.
+(2) Parameter adjustment for changing the Pixels/Length ratio and threshold.
+(3) Processing display windows.
+(4) Result display and save.

+1. Set the Pixels/Length ratio and threshold value.
+2. Press the "Read video" buttom to load the video.
+3. Press the "Analyze video" buttom.
+4.